bestacio89/Franz.Common/README.md

 ---

-## Version **1.7.2** focuses on **correctness, determinism, and production-grade reliability** of the RabbitMQ transport layer.
+## Version **1.7.3** focuses on **correctness, determinism, and production-grade reliability** of the Caching layer

 This release completes the RabbitMQ stack by:

-* fixing async channel creation issues introduced by RabbitMQ.Client 7.x,
-* closing the DI graph for hosted listeners and publishers,
-* aligning RabbitMQ behavior with Kafka semantics already present in Franz,
-* and validating everything against **real infrastructure** using Testcontainers (RabbitMQ + MongoDB).
+* Introduced lazy infrastructure initialization to prevent Redis connections during service registration.
+* Completed full response caching support in the Mediator pipeline.
+MongoDB).

 No breaking architectural changes — only **hardening, correctness, and full infrastructure wiring**.

 ---

 # 🛣️ Roadmap

 * Graphql Adapters and Implementations

 ---

 # 🏢 Enterprise Adoption & Support